 Communications Program Manager

-Ian Vorster directs the Virginia Sea Grant communications department’s daily grind.
-He provides strategic thought for the communications element of professional development, serves as a faculty member on an Advanced Science Communications Seminar, and—between regular cups of coffee—supervises staff.
-He also coaches and mentors a group of science writing, multimedia and research interns as they hone their ability to share VASG research.
-In the process, this storytelling hub demystifies the marine and coastal scientific process, and connects it with relevant audiences on a social or political level.
+Ian Vorster crafts and directs the strategy for the Virginia Sea Grant Communications Center.
+He provides strategic thought for the communications element of professional development, serves as a faculty member on an Advanced Science Communications Seminar, mentors science communication interns, and supervises staff.
+Ian's interest in science communication theory results in specific projects for the Center's summer science communication interns.
+They have created multimedia products which graduate research interns have studied the efficacy of, for example, to determine whether the multimedia format evokes more sense of agency in readers than the traditional format.
+In the process, this storytelling hub demystifies the marine and coastal scientific process and connects it with relevant audiences at socio-political levels.

-An award-winning photographer and designer, and a published writer, Ian has an AA in photography, a BA ED in geography and human movement science, and a MS in environmental communications.
-A native South African, he enjoys birdwatching and walking his Jack Russell terriers with his wife, or backpacking, bikepacking, and fly-fishing with his three children.
+Ian has built strong brands, launched new programs and publishing products, and developed strategies with user-centered design that realize meaningful near-term growth while building strong, outcome-oriented teams.
+Prior to joining Virginia Sea Grant, Ian served as director of communications for the Woods Hole Research Center, which has been repeatedly ranked as the leading climate-change think tank in the world.
+An award-winning photographer and designer, and a published writer, Ian has an AA in photography, a BA ED in geography and human movement science, and an MS in environmental communications.
+A native South African, he enjoys birdwatching, backpacking, bikepacking, and fly-fishing with his family.

 Fellowship & Research Program Coordinator